All You Need to Know About Applying Primer

 It is important to be aware of the colours that are best for your paint.
 Gray is recommended for darker paints.
 White is for lighter paints.
 This is generally recommended by people that do this every day.
 When applying to timber, keep track of the spacing between coats and how many coats you need to complete the project.

 Tinted versions can be used to match the paint colour as well.
 If you are hoping to create a smooth transition from to the topcoat, this will likely work the best.

 - Which primer is better: oil-based or latex-based?

-- Primer brands that are well-known
+- Brands that are well-known

-Masonry primer can be used to coat wood.
+Masonry primer can be used to coat timber.
 It retains the Ph level without affecting adhesive capacity.
 It prevents white deposits from forming on the surface, called efflorescence, which can greatly affect your finished product in a negative fashion.

-There are also stain-blocking primers on the market.
+There are also stain-blocking versions on the market.
 They can be used to block any substance, including water and smoke, adversely affecting the surface that you are working on.
 And as a general rule, it is useful for applying lighter colours over darker ones.

 When applying it to timber, bonding versions are an option.
 Because of its excellent adhesive capabilities, it can be used on surfaces made from ceramic tiles, vinyl, and even plastic materials.